infinit-group/hqldto-demo/README.md

 hqldto-demo
 ===========

-Demo Project for using hqldto plugin with grails
+Demo Project for using hqldto plugin with grails: https://github.com/infinit-group/hqldto